TimoliaDE/HowTo/docs/faq.en.md

 respective game.
 Of course, you can also read everything here in our HowTo.

 ### Where can I submit maps?
-You can submit your maps on our forums in the category "Map Submissions".
+You can submit your maps on our discord channel [#ideas](https://discord.com/channels/407554118887014402/1047084675627221092).
 All maps are examined by team members, especially by our builder team.
-You can read more about this [here](https://forum.timolia.de/threads/wie-sende-ich-eine-map-ein.21267/).

 ### May I use maps from Timolia?
 We do not offer any maps that you can find on our network as a download, as it is not welcomed to distribute our